-1. An order prohibiting the Defendant from having any contact with you or any other

-- protected persons (including other family members besides yourself and your children); - An order prohibiting the Defendant from any abusive contact (whether it is stalking, physical abuse, threats, etc.) with you or any protected person; - 3.
-An order evicting the abuser from a home or apartment; - 4.
-An order establishing or modifying custody, partial custody or visitation rights of a child; - An order establishing or modifying a support order.
+- 1) An order prohibiting the Defendant from having any contact with you or any other protected persons (including other family members besides yourself and your children); - 2) An order prohibiting the Defendant from any abusive contact (whether it is stalking, physical abuse, threats, etc.) with you or any protected person; - 3) An order evicting the abuser from a home or apartment; - 4) An order establishing or modifying custody, partial custody or visitation rights of a child.
+The court may also direct that the parties files a separate custody action that can potentially change the custody provisions in the PFA order; - 5) An order establishing or modifying a support order.
 This can include health insurance coverage and rent or mortgage payments.
-If a support order is established in a PFA, you MUST file a separate support case with your local domestic relations office within two weeks; - 6.
-An order for the abuser to turn-in weapons, ammunition, and any firearms to law enforcement agencies; - An order for the abuser to turn-in any firearm license(s) (including hunting licenses); - An order prohibiting an abuser from acquiring or possessing any firearms for the duration of the PFA; - An order for the abuser to pay for any financial losses that you may have suffered or incurred as a result of the abuse.
-This may include: medical treatment, damages to personal property, loss of employment, wages, or moving expenses; - 10.
-An order specifying when and how an abuser can retrieve any personal belongings the Plaintiff may still have; - 11.
-An order keeping your current or future addresses confidential from the Defendant; and - 12.
-Any other provision that will prevent further abuse.
+If a support order is established in a PFA, you MUST file a separate support case with your local domestic relations office within two weeks. - 6) An order for the abuser to turn-in weapons, ammunition, and any firearms to law enforcement agencies; - 7) An order for the abuser to turn-in any firearm license(s) (including hunting licenses); - 8) An order prohibiting an abuser from acquiring or possessing any firearms for the duration of the PFA; - 9) An order for the abuser to pay for any financial losses that you may have suffered or incurred as a result of the abuse.
+This may include: medical treatment, damages to personal property, loss of employment, wages, or moving expenses. - 10) An order specifying when and how an abuser can retrieve any personal belongings the Plaintiff may still have; - 11) An order keeping your current or future addresses confidential from the Defendant; and - 12) Any other provision that will prevent further abuse.